mjhea0/flaskr-tdd/README.md

 </html>
 ```

 Run the tests again.
-You should se two errors:
+You should see two errors:

 ```sh
 E           werkzeug.routing.BuildError: Could not build url for endpoint 'add_entry'.
 Did you mean 'login' instead?